 \end{enumerate} \end{assumption}

 \begin{lemma} Under Assumption~\ref{ass:ApproxError} we have

 \end{lemma}

-The lemma shows that the approximation error $\kappa_{NT}$ vanishes at the rate $\xi_{NT}$ as $N,T \rightarrow \infty$.
-The assumptions and the lemma are formulated for arbitrary rates, but as will become clear from the following discussion, the best we can achieve in our setting is a rate of $\xi_{NT} = 1/\min(N,T)$, which coincides with $\xi_{NT} = 1/\sqrt{NT}$ in the special case that $N$ and $T$ grow at the same rate.
+The lemma shows that the approximation error $\kappa_{NT}$ vanishes at rate $\xi_{NT}$ as $N,T \rightarrow \infty$.
+The assumption and lemma are formulated for arbitrary rates, but as will become clear from the following discussion, the best we can achieve in our setting is a rate of $\xi_{NT} = 1/\min(N,T)$, which coincides with $\xi_{NT} = 1/\sqrt{NT}$ in the special case that $N$ and $T$ grow at the same rate.